FlorentinGuth/FlorentinGuth.github.io/content/publication/phase_collapse/index.md

 ---
-title: 'Phase Collapse in Neural Networks'
+title: 'Phase collapse in neural networks'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here